FelixBesancon/holbertonschool-CineMood/docs/diagrams/ERDiagram.md

 **Why created_at is used as the watch date?**
 A `ViewingHistoryEntry` is created when the user marks a film as watched.
 Therefore, its `created_at` field can represent the watch date without adding a separate `watched_at` column.

+**Why `mark_as_watched()` is a transactional operation across two tables.**
+When a user marks a watchlisted film as watched, the application creates a new row in `viewing_history_entries` and immediately deletes the corresponding row in `watchlist_entries` - both in a single database transaction.
+If either operation fails, the transaction is rolled back to avoid data inconsistency (a film disappearing from the watchlist without appearing in the history, or appearing in both simultaneously).
+No foreign key relationship exists between the two tables: the link is purely logical, handled at the service layer.

 ### Prestige Tier Values